dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveHL7Application.rst

     (dicomAETitle)"
     "
-    .. _dcmDestinationAE:

-    :ref:`Destination MWL SCP <dcmDestinationAE>`",string,"AE Title of local MWL SCP fed/updated by HL7v2 Order message received by this HL7 Receiver.
-If no AE Title is specified, the created MWL item will be provided by all configured MWL SCPs of the archive.

-    (dcmDestinationAE)"
-    "
     .. _dcmRecordAttributeModification:

     :ref:`Record Attribute Modification <dcmRecordAttributeModification>`",boolean,"Indicates if modifications of attributes of stored objects by this HL7 Application are recorded in Items of the Original Attributes Sequence.
 Overwrites value specified on Device level.

     (dcmRecordAttributeModification)"
+    "
+    .. _dcmMWLWorklistLabel:

+    :ref:`MWL Worklist Label <dcmMWLWorklistLabel>`",string,"Value of Worklist Label (0074,1202) of created MWL items on receive of HL7 Order messages.
+If absent, created MWL items are not bound to a particular MWL Worklist and are provided by all Archive AEs with MWL SCP Transfer Capability.

+    (dcmMWLWorklistLabel)"
     "
     .. _dcmMWLAccessionNumberGenerator: